Akutchi/Path_Solver/readme.md

 Consequently, to compensate for this, I had to create a Flatten function that would truncate a float x to its first decimal.
 Thus, if some color was represented as (0.xy, 0.ab, 0.uv) in the GtkAda format and (0.xy', 0.ab', 0.uv') in the Image_IO format [1], then the Flatten function would cause both colors to be represented as (0.x, x.a, 0.u) which could then be hashed properly.

 The costs of each pixel's traversal was calculated with two variables in mind : The climate temperature and the speed.
 As an exemple, a forest is more difficult to traverse than a desert, but it has a lower temperature.
-Moreover, the temperature part of the cost must be quadratic : in both extremes, the cost is the same; whereas the speed is linear.
+Moreover, the temperature part of the cost must be quadratic : in both extremes, the cost is the same.
+On the other hand, the speed is linear.
 The more difficult the terrain, the slower the traversal is.
 Finally, a hill terrain slightly makes the cost go up whatever the original terrain.
 As such, for a temperature and speed (x, y), the associated cost is :

 ``` C(x, y) = aT(x) + bS(y)```\
 with\